 Antognini's Hope is the Thing with Feathers is a setting of the Emily Dickinson poem by the same name, written around 1861.
 In the poem, hope is represented by a bird that sings within the human soul, continuing its song through and despite the storms of life.
 Antognini dedicated his musical setting to a friend who fell seriously ill during the first wave of Covid but ultimately survived and recovered.
-He uses unusual harmonic patterns which evoke the feeling of being untethered, lost, or adrift in the storms of life - when hope is needed the most.
-In contrast, the sections that describe the singing of the bird use more traditional harmonies, which serve to comfort the listener.
+He uses unusual harmonic patterns which evoke the feeling of being untethered, lost or adrift in the storms of life - when hope is needed the most.
+The sections describing the calming singing of the bird have more traditional harmonies that seem by contrast more comforting.

 Trevor Weston (b.
-1967) - Lauda Text by Angelo Geter (b.
-1986)
+1967) - Lauda Text by Angelo Geter

-Seraphim performed two of Trevor Weston's pieces, Visions of Glory and Magnificat, in previous seasons.
-Their profound impact prompted Jennifer Lester to ask Dr. Weston to set Angelo Geter's poem, Praise, for the ensemble.
-In Geter's description of how he conceived this poem, he wrote "... around Christmas time.
+Two of Trevor Weston's pieces performed by Seraphim in previous seasons, Visions of Glory and Magnificat, prompted Jennifer Lester to ask him to set Angelo Geter's poem, Praise.
+Geter describes how he came to write this poem "... around Christmas time.
 I was in the midst of mourning and grieving some loved ones.
 When I was walking, I remembered feeling that in the midst of hard times and as negative as this world can seem at times, you still have to praise things.
 So this poem focuses on praising the things you should praise, and also praising the things you shouldn't, such as being a headstone or not being in a police report.
 So that was the inspiration behind this poem.
 Praising in the midst of all this chaos."